Last updated on June 30th, 2023 at 08:08 pm

 Why Do Pigeons Keep Coming to My Balcony?

 As mentioned earlier in the article, pigeons usually roost on the sides of tall cliffs or caves in their natural habitat.
 So, naturally, pigeons want to roost on the balconies and ledges of tall, concrete structures in large cities.

-No More Pigeons on Your Balcony!
+Say Goodbye to Pigeons on Your Balcony!